Course Content - Basic

 To do this, go to the “Extensions” page, highlight an extension you want to set the Caller ID and press “Edit”.
 Then, in the “General” tab set the Caller ID you want this extension to present when calling out.

-The Caller ID number you enter sometimes must have a specific format.
+The Caller ID number you enter will usually need to have a specific format.
 This format can vary from one Provider to another, so we would recommend calling your Provider, and asking them what their infrastructure requires, or look in their documentation provided to you when registering for their service.

-Here you can see some of the most common formats providers expect.
+Here you can see some of the most common formats providers expect, but we have added spaces for emphasis.
+Do not add spaces or dashes when defining Caller IDs.

 Finally, the last topic we are going to be covering in today’s module is how to recognize some of the more common issues related to SIP Trunks.